 Our services address the issues of fragility, loneliness, the moving away of children from the area and bereavement.

 The next clinics are on: 2 December and the 23 December.
 Call the Good Neighbour Scheme office for a referral and advice on how to make an appointment.
 The cost per session is £20, well below the commercial rate.
-Click here for the dates of all the clinics for 2016.
+Click here for the coming dates in 2017.

 We have listed all our contact numbers, which includes a 24 hour answerphone, on the site (on the Contact Us page) as well as a contact form (on the Contact Form page) if you prefer to send a message to the Good Neighbour Scheme's email.